llazzaro/chem-fingerprints/docs/using-tools.rst

 How does this work?
 Each PubChem record contains the precomputed CACTVS substructure keys in the PUBCHEM_CACTVS_SUBSKEYS tag.
-The "--pubchem" flag tells sdf2fps to get the value of that tag and decode it to get the fingerprint.
+The :option:`--pubchem` flag tells sdf2fps to get the value of that tag and decode it to get the fingerprint.
 It also adds a few metadata fields to the fingerprint file header.

-The order of the fingerprints are the same as the order of the corresponding record in the SDF, although unconvertable records might be skipped, depending on the --errors flag.
+The order of the fingerprints are the same as the order of the corresponding record in the SDF, although unconvertable records might be skipped, depending on the :option:`--errors` flag.

 If you store records in an SD file then you almost certainly don't use the same fingerprint encoding as PubChem. sdf2ps can decode from a number of encodings.
-Use --help to see the list.
+Use :option:`--help` to see the list of available decoders.

 k-nearest neighbor search